 Not minor if: Monitoring of HEPA differential pressure was credited as an administrative IROFS in the ISA.

-Example g: During a walkdown, the inspectors identified that operators routinely left a chemical supply valve open following each filling of the chemical column.
+Example 1g: During a walkdown, the inspectors identified that operators routinely left a chemical supply valve open following each filling of the chemical column.
 The procedure requires that the valve be closed between chemical fills.
 Valve position verification was credited as an administrative IROFS in the ISA.
 Procedure use and adherence was credited as a management measure in the license application.

 The violation: The licensee failed to implement management measures (procedure use and adherence) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.